afonsopacifer/microscope/README.md

 # ![microscope](docs/img/microscope-cover.png)

-> A simple and fast boirleplate that assists the development of Atomic Design Systems.
+> A simple and fast boilerplate that assists the development of Atomic Design Systems.

 ## Table of Contents
 - [About atomic design](#about-atomic-design)